What Is a Dichotomous Key? Definition, How to Create One, and Examples

 Step 3: Divide the specimens

-Step 4: Divide the specimen even further
+Step 4: Divide the specimen further

-Step 5: Draw a dichotomous key diagram
+Step 5: Draw the dichotomous key

 Step 6: Test it out

-Key Features of Creately’s Dichotomous Key Maker:
+Key Features of Creately’s Dichotomous Key Maker

-• User-Friendly Interface: Easily drag and drop elements to build logical flows for species classification or any binary decision-making process.
+• User-friendly interface: Easily drag and drop elements to build logical flows for species classification or any binary decision-making process.

 Free Dichotomous Key Examples